Aclrian/PlayPause-with-xcover-button/README.md

 # PlayPause-with-xcover-button
-Media control with the xcover button on samsung smartphones
+Media control with the xcover button on samsung smartphones.

 ## Functionality
 If a headset is plugged in or conected to the cell phone, the functionality dependens on the duration of the button press: